JacobHoldowsky/TheMainFeed/README.md

 # The Main Feed

-The Main Feed is a place to get caught up on all the latest news and events and the best way to stay connected.
+The Main Feed is the main place to immerse oneself in the worlds the athletes they love.
+Replete with images in a collage-like style of each athlete, one can follow all the athletes he/she loves and scroll on their main feed from one exciting view to the next.
+Users will love adding pictures and seeing the page change form to bring the new image in the mix.
+All images remain a model of their original size, but remain centered in each row with the other pictures for a sweet, eye-candy experience.

 # Overview of technologies used